 “These same fears can create an enterprise-wide state of paralysis that prohibits the integration of potentially game-changing procedures and technologies,” writes Reinke, editorial director for MBT.
 Much of that inertia is because of a skills gap reflected in the lack of knowledge about IT integration, how to assess time-saving efficiencies and other process values, how to make data-driven decisions.

-It borders on overstating the obvious, but that’s where Six Sigma certification becomes as attractive as a college degree rooted in STEM education — or in some cases, no degree at all.
+It borders on overstating the obvious, but that’s where Six Sigma certification becomes as attractive as a college degree rooted in STEM education — or in some cases, according to project management evaluation company Software Advice, no degree at all.
 To reflect on the history of Six Sigma’s quality and customer-focused philosophy, its initial applications at Motorola and later its wider adoption in business, notably at GE, is to realize how closely aligned the Six Sigma model is with the data analytics, the eye on efficiencies, and ultimately the quality-driven and customer-centric view.

 It might even be argued that Six Sigma practices and their role in shaping corporate goals have, since the 1980s, demanded that industry hew to the results-driven improvement processes — and now, the IT trends that shape manufacturing — that are answers to the performance questions that Six Sigma gave birth to in the first place.
 In any event, says Reinke, the focus on process and meaningful assessments, on team-building and leadership, is how manufacturing needs to move forward in a new IT ecosystem.